 Nope, I’m way past that point and it wasn’t difficult.
 We are what our mind says we are, not our bodily bits.
 It’s just a common or garden variety penis.

-I havent seen it “in the flesh” for a while as I can’t see past by gut (must do something about that) so I wont be able to see it isn’t there.
+I haven’t seen it “in the flesh” for a while as I can’t see past my gut (must do something about that) so I wont be able to see it isn’t there.
 It’s had its days and served me fairly well.
 Though it has had its own share of traumas.

 It was circumcised twice.
-The doc in the little town in which it was born botched the first attempt.
+The midwife in the little town in which it was born botched the first attempt.

 My father, being left in charge of the baby one day changed my nappy and complained when mum got home from shopping that I wouldn’t stop crying.
 As any mum knows, step one, check nappy.
 The nappy pin was through my foreskin.